Need help with your essay?

 Option C: Tell us about a time in the last three years when you went beyond what was defined or established.

 Following the broader, more philosophical duo of Essays 1 and 2, these situational prompts lend themselves to crisp, concise anecdotes.
 Note that the adcom specifically asks that applicants address events that have occurred only in the past three years.
-The reason for this specific request, which was not present in last year’s questions, is that the adcom typically believes that an applicant’s more recent accomplishments are a better representation of who that person is than accomplishments that occurred quite some time ago.
+The reason for this specific request, which was not always a facet of these questions in previous years, is that the adcom typically believes that an applicant’s more recent accomplishments are a better representation of who that person is than accomplishments that occurred quite some time ago.

-Looking at the first item in the set, Stanford has retained the previous season’s essay about building or developing a team that exceeded expectations.
-Here, the Stanford adcom signals a pointed interest in the candidate’s capacity for going above and beyond, while also shining the spotlight on one’s abilities to foster the growth of others while working together toward a goal.
+The fact that Stanford has retained its essay about building or developing a team that exceeded expectations signals a pointed interest in the candidate’s capacity for going above and beyond, while also shining the spotlight on one’s abilities to foster the growth of others while working together toward a goal.
 Meanwhile, the words “built” and “developed” allow applicants to include instances in which they have built a team from scratch or recruited key players to work on a project.
 To summarize, applicants should aim to discuss how they established a cohesive and effective team that achieved X, Y, and Z.

-Option B is similar to last year’s corresponding question—“Tell us about a time when you made a lasting impact on your organization”—but places more of a focus on the applicant’s own initiative; the adcom wants to see that the improvement made to the organization was a result of the applicant’s drive and ingenuity, not merely his or her ability to follow directions.
+Option B places a focus on the applicant’s own initiative within in a structured business context; the adcom wants to see that the improvement made to the organization was a result of the applicant’s drive and ingenuity, not merely his or her ability to follow directions.
 To illustrate this lasting transformation, applicants might establish a “before” and “after” picture in their essay to highlight the importance of their actions in the particular situation.
 Effective responses will also provide a clear picture of the process by which one brought the change about, as these are the skills and instincts that will be transferable to future situations.

 Call Veritas Prep at +1-310-295-2098 or click to